 "The real troubles in your life are apt to be things that never crossed your worried mind; the kind that blindside you at 4 pm on some idle Tuesday" - Baz Luhrmann

 While most of us have heard and even appreciated Baz Luhrmann’s Sunscreen song, not many of us have adequately prepared ourselves to face medical emergencies.
 As International First Aid Day approaches, let us take a closer look at the need to stay prepared.
-About a decade ago, researchers in the UK discovered that nearly 150,000 people died annually due to lack of adequate first aid knowledge.
-In a highly populated and vast country like India this number potentially runs into several hundreds of thousands.
+About a decade ago, researchers in the UK discovered that nearly 150,000 people died annually due to a lack of adequate first aid knowledge.
+In a highly populated and vast country like India, this number potentially runs into several hundreds of thousands.
 It is highly likely that we will come across medical emergencies in our day to day life.
 These may be as simple as suffocation due to blocked airways or more serious cases like a heart attack, or a motor vehicle accident.
 The presence of a person trained in First Aid could make the difference between life and death in any of these situations.

 Be A First Aid Champion